Spaas geschiedenis - wieken

 EcoVadis Platinum

-After launching a thorough rebranding, in the autumn of 2024, Spaas exchanges its EcoVadis Gold label for Platinum in one year's time.
-This puts the company no less than in the top 1% of best-performing companies in terms of sustainability.
-With this, Spaas mainly wants to demonstrate that quality can also go hand in hand with sustainability and corporate responsibility.
+Following the launch of an extensive rebranding in autumn 2024, Spaas will exchange its EcoVadis Gold label for Platinum within a year.
+This places the company in the top 1% of best-performing companies in the field of sustainability.
+Spaas' main aim is to demonstrate that quality can go hand in hand with sustainability and responsible business practices.